myonshin/practice/README.md

 'Myong Jong' is my first name(Korean) and I go by 'MJ' for short(no middle name).

 Website is currently under construction and more materials will be updated soon!
+Please zoom out the screen if needed to see the webiste in full.

 Email: myonshin[AT]iu[DOT]edu